TooTallNate/node-ogg/README.md

     done();
   });

-  // emitted after the last page of the stream stream.on('eof', function () {
+  // emitted after the last packet of the stream stream.on('eof', function () {
     console.log('got "eof":', stream.serialno);
   });